Course Overview

 Course Content

-The MLA places emphasis on an understanding of landscape as a dynamic and adaptive phenomenon.
-Projects promote a focus on the interfaces between the landscape as a human, cultural construct and as a reflection of underlying natural and environmental process.
-Design ateliers explore themes of global relevance through the study of a specific landscape from a regional scale, progressively down to the detailed scale of material and technological resolution.
-There is a focus throughout on applying contemporary theoretical ideas and technologies to address the challenges of the landscapes explored.
+The MLA emphasises understanding landscape as a dynamic and adaptive phenomenon.
+Projects promote a focus on the interfaces between the landscape as a human, cultural construct and as a reflection of underlying natural and environmental processes.
+Design ateliers explore globally relevant themes by studying specific landscapes, starting from a regional scale and narrowing down to detailed material and technological resolutions.
+The curriculum emphasises applying contemporary theoretical ideas and technologies to address the challenges of the landscapes studied.

-The course has very strong links to practice.
-Students are exposed to a range of practitioners and their work throughout the course and gain individual experience through a combination of a direct professional engagement and a theoretical series of lectures and seminars.
+The course maintains strong ties to professional practice.
+Students interact with various practitioners and live projects throughout the programme, gaining individual experience through direct professional engagement, complemented by theoretical lectures and seminars.

 Professional Engagement

 The course has a very close relationship to practice and students are exposed to practitioners in a wide range of ways throughout the syllabus.
-The Landscape Practice and Profession unit generates understanding of the ethical, legal and professional context of the subject through a range of visiting lectures and workshops, as well as visits to practices and sites and direct personal experience.
-This may be through a 3-month work placement in a relevant practice or through a range of alternative means such as involvement in a client-led brief, or an external competition.
+The Landscape Practice and Profession module generates understanding of the ethical, legal and professional context of the subject through a range of visiting lectures and workshops, as well as visits to practices and sites and direct personal experience.
+This may be through involvement in a live client-led brief, or an external competition.

 Employment